 Once you’ve accumulated a substantial number of miles or points, you can then redeem them for discounted or free flights.
 Additionally, you can use your rewards to upgrade to premium cabin classes.

-The ultimate goal is to travel using miles and points without incurring unnecessary debt.
-Travel credit cards offer valuable benefits such as travel rewards and exclusive deals; comparing the available options is essential.
-Don’t let a significant annual fee stop you from reviewing if a travel credit card makes sense for you and your travel goals.
+The ultimate goal is to use miles and points to travel without taking on unnecessary debt.
+Travel credit cards can provide valuable benefits like travel rewards and exclusive deals, so it’s important to compare your options carefully.
+While a significant annual fee might seem scary, it’s worth considering whether a travel credit card aligns with your travel goals and overall financial strategy.

 Do I like flying Spirit, Frontier, or Allegiant?
 Absolutely not!
 But I recognize that sometimes the price and flight length make sense.